MMBazel/LO_GenAI_Workshops/oss-models/Notes.md

 * How RAG makes LLMs like ChatGPT more accurate and up-to-date.
 By Deep-Fake Chance The Rapper.: https://www.youtube.com/watch?v=q9hlaa7DnNU

 * LLM and Vector Databases: Concepts, Architectures, and Examples - Sam Partee - https://www.youtube.com/watch?v=zEX3xVxSqqM

+## Additional Practice
+* One of the best Hackathon sites for Gen-AI: https://lablab.ai/